GRIP: In-Parameter Graph Reasoning through Fine-Tuning Large Language Models: Conclusion and Limitation

 \section{Conclusion and Limitation}

-In this work, we proposed \methodname, a novel approach that enables pre-trained LLMs to adapt to graph-structured data through PEFT and in-parameter knowledge injection. \methodname\ provides a unified framework that generates fine-tuning tasks to inject graph context into the LoRA parameters, allowing the model to reason over graphs.
-After fine-tuning, the model can handle diverse downstream graph tasks without requiring explicit graph context or specialized graph-processing modules.
-We evaluated \methodname\ across multiple datasets.
-For large-scale graphs exceeding the LLM’s context window, \methodname\ consistently outperforms baselines that rely on subgraph context, demonstrating its ability to leverage the entire memorized graph.
+In this work, we propose \methodname, a practical parameterised graph memory framework that adapts pre-trained LLMs to graph-structured data via parameter-efficient fine-tuning and in-parameter knowledge injection. \methodname provides a unified framework for generating fine-tuning tasks that inject graph context into LoRA parameters, enabling the model to reason over graphs without requiring explicit graph context or specialized graph-processing modules at inference time.
+We evaluate \methodname across multiple datasets and show that, for large-scale graphs exceeding the LLM’s context window, \methodname consistently outperforms subgraph-based baselines by effectively leveraging the memorized global graph.
 For graphs that fit within the context window, it achieves comparable performance without explicit context, highlighting efficiency.
-Moreover, when given explicit context, \methodname\ surpasses baselines, showing its potential as an effective test-time adaptation strategy.
-Finally, once trained, the memorized knowledge is stored in the LoRA module and can be reused for inference, making \methodname\ well suited for applications such as GraphRAG.
+However, \methodname introduces additional training cost, which may exceed inference cost for small graphs, making it more suitable for large-scale settings.
+Moreover, \methodname is not well-suited for highly dynamic or frequently updated graphs, which reflects a broader limitation of large foundation models rather than a shortcoming specific to \methodname.
+We leave these directions to future work.

+\begin{acks} Jiarui Feng, Donghong Cai, and Yixin Chen are supported by a Washington University Transcend Initiative Grant and a DOE SFEE Moonshot grant.
+Muhan Zhang is supported by the National Natural Science Foundation of China (62550138, 62276003). \end{acks}